SEX AND THE STARCHITECT

 William Butler Yeats had written : ‘In dreams begin responsibility.’
 Only the undertaker of the responsibility is often not the dreamer once you have established your firm and your career.
 But daring to have dreamed in the first place commands credit.

 Back to Bjarke.
-Yes, I spoke to him after the talk.
+I spoke to him after the talk.
 His friend introduced us.

-The GSD’s hall had an exhibition of the works of a certain well-known Montreal landscape architect at that time and Bjarke asked me to show him around.
-He was laid-back, easy-going – that same introversion-in-person vs. extroversion-in-performance seen in many musicians as well.
+The GSD’s hall was displaying an exhibition of the works of a certain well-known Montreal landscape architect at that time and Bjarke asked me to show him around.
+He was laid-back, easy-going – that same relaxed introversion-in-person vs. extroversion-in-performance seen in many musicians as well.
 (It reminded me of the time I had met Lenny Kravitz whose private and stage personas seem diametrically opposite.)

 Interesting.
 Stud architects were common in films in the ’50s and ’60s.
 They were gradually replaced by lawyers and potty-mouthed doctors and investment bankers as the new alpha-males on film.
 The film Something about Mary (where the protagonist wishes that her ‘perfect man’ should be an architect) should have given me a pointer about the desirability of male architects.
 Or the fact that during my graduate program, girl friends from other departments would cajole me to introduce them to my male classmates.
 But perhaps now the paradoxical requirement for men to be both creative-and-savvy, soft-yet-strong has brought a return of the male architect?